-What is acute angle-closure glaucoma (AACG)?
+What is acute angle-closure glaucoma?

 There are other types of glaucoma which occur more gradually.
 The most common type is chronic open-angle glaucoma (also called primary open-angle glaucoma or simply chronic glaucoma).
-See separate leaflet called Chronic Open-angle Glaucoma for details.
+See the separate leaflet called Chronic Open-angle Glaucoma for details.

-What causes acute angle-closure glaucoma (AACG)?
+What causes acute angle-closure glaucoma?

-In AACG, there is a sudden blockage of drainage of aqueous humour fluid out of your eye.
+In acute glaucoma there is a sudden blockage of drainage of aqueous humour fluid out of your eye.
 As more fluid continues to be made, the pressure inside your eye rises quickly.
 This can start to damage the optic nerve at the back of the eye and vision can be affected.

 What causes the blockage?

-Some people are more prone to develop AACG because of the structure (anatomy) of their eye.
+Some people are more prone to develop acute glaucoma because of the structure of their eye.
 For example, if the area near the base of the iris is very narrow, the trabecular meshwork can become blocked more easily.
 If the lens is thicker and sits further forward than normal, this can have the same effect.
 Both these cause what is known as a narrow drainage angle or a shallow anterior chamber and can make acute glaucoma more likely.
-In other people, the iris can be thinner and more floppy than usual making it more likely to cause blockage of the trabecular meshwork.
+In other people, the iris can be thinner and more floppy than usual, making it more likely to cause blockage of the trabecular meshwork.

 The muscles of the iris control the size of your pupil.
-In someone who is prone to AACG the dilation of the pupil can mean their lens can 'stick' to the back of their iris.
+In someone who is prone to acute glaucoma the dilation of the pupil can mean their lens can 'stick' to the back of their iris.
 This blocks the route of the aqueous humour through the iris from the posterior chamber or through the pupil to the anterior chamber.
 The aqueous fluid collects behind the iris and causes the iris to bulge forwards and block the trabecular meshwork.
 This further prevents drainage of the aqueous fluid from their eye.
 The pressure within the eye rises rapidly.
 It is particularly likely to happen in people with a thinner, floppier iris or a shallow anterior chamber.

-Can anything trigger AACG?
+Can anything trigger acute glaucoma?

 - Eye drops used to dilate the pupil - these may be used for eye check-ups.